team-fireworks/hotfusion/README.md

 # This is a modified fork of Fusion.
 The original README is below

-This fork is built for internal usage by Team Fireworks and implements the following features:
+This fork implements some features desired by Team Fireworks.
+The following are changes made from upstream:

-- Comprehensive TypeScript declarations for `init.luau` and `Types.luau`
+- Implements comprehensive TypeScript declarations for `init.luau` and `Types.luau`
-- Push for a runtime agnostic Fusion, in the future implementing a `LuneExternal` external for continuous integration
+- Pushes for a runtime agnostic Fusion, in the future implementing a `LuneExternal` external for continuous integration
 - Implements a bevy of built-in utilities, mostly geared at Roblox TypeScript:
   - `methodsOf` allows silently passing in a `scope` parameter, hugely useful